unclezap/ruby-project-guidelines-seattle-web-012720/README.md

 4. Seed your database with card values.
 This can be accomplished by running rake db:seed from the console.
 5. To start the application, type in "ruby 'bin/run.rb' from the top-level file directory.

+Note: this project must be played from a Mac computer running a recent OS.

 What does this program do?